vim-syntastic/syntastic/README.markdown

 <a name="faqloclist"></a>

 __4.7.
-Q. I run a checker and the location list is not updated...__
-__4.7.
 Q. I run`:lopen` or `:lwindow` and the error window is empty...__

 A. By default the location list is changed only when you run the `:Errors`